LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 ![](images/coda-filter-editor.png)

-I suspect for the vast majority of use cases that need to use a formula, a simple tweak is all that is necessary (as one data point, the one time I used this, it was just about using parentheses to combine AND and OR differently than what the UI did).
+I suspect that the vast majority of use cases that require that escape hatch, a small tweak to the generated formula is all that is necessary
+(as one data point, the one time I used this, it was just about using parentheses to combine AND and OR differently).
 The user may have not been able to write the formula from scratch, but tweaking is easier.

 ### What to ship first?